What is accreditation? What is Middle States?

 Do I matter?
 What kind of input can I have?

 Yes!
 Whether you know it or not, the accreditation process matters to you.
-You can provide input at any time by contacting one of the committee members directly.
-Their email addresses are on the committee rosters.
+You can provide input at any time by contacting one of the working group members directly.
 Email is the preferred method of contact so we can document and track input reliably.
-In the late spring of 2007, we plan to have an open comment period for the compliance report, and we plan to have an open comment period for the selected topics report during a portion of the fall 2007 semester.